mitchty/open-webui-cli/readme.md

 ## TODO

 A metric ton of stuff ordered by priority (roughly):
-- anything else I end up abusing
+- anything else I end up abusing or need
-- define new models based on existing
+- define new models based on existing (I think this is unnecessary?
+The openai --system prompt should allow for that already)
-- profit?
+- streaming support?
+- admin related options to create tokens on a new install
 - More auth types than the api token?
 - Better error handling?
-(I cheaped out on a lot of this for now, using anyhow so should be able to improve it with some effort)
+(I cheaped out on a lot of this for now, using anyhow so should be able to improve it with some effort for now its just the default error behavior and looks uuuuugly.)
 - unit tests?
 Not sure how I want to do this for the moment
 - Open up issues for anything else.
 Some of these apis are rather ill defined, or the openapi generator goes insane or both at times.